burnt-labs/Collections/README.md

 ### Adding existing NFTs

 * NFTs don't have to be minted by the collection, and can be added later.
-* A collection would append the NFT it is preparing to add to it `members` array.
+* A collection would append the NFT it is preparing to add to its `members` array.
 * After the NFT address has been added to the `members` array, the NFT can call a function on the Collection to receive the verifying signature.
 The Collection will check for the address in the array before the signature is returned.

 ### Concerns / Considerations